Mitra98t/Flavor/flavor_book/src/introduction.md

 To specify some things before we start:

-- This project is not meant to be a learning resource, but rather a learning platform; the idea of sharing this experience is guided by the hope that it will help others learn from my mistakes and successes.
+- This project is not meant to be a _learning resource_, but rather a **learning platform**; the idea of sharing this experience is guided by the hope that it will help others learn from my mistakes and successes.
   I also hope to learn from suggestions and critics along the way myself.
 - This book will primarily show my reasoning process and the decisions I make